linkthehylian/UNoVSync/README.md

 ### - What all has been changed with your mod?

 Nothing that would alter your gameplay or online interactions.
-I did some small personal changes before the game actually reaches the menu (you'll know what I'm talking about).
+I did some small personal changes before the game actually reaches the menu (listed below).
 And made a toggable GUI in the Settings to turn vsync on or off.

 Here are the changes I've made with the game: